-Option 2: a two-step streamlined notification process which also requests sending a preliminary notice, i.e. a preliminary notice and a consultation notice.
+Option 2: a two-step streamlined notification process which also requires sending a preliminary notice, i.e. there would be a preliminary notice and then a consultation notice.

-In the absence of a quantifiable baseline scenario, the EBA has evaluated the above options by taking into consideration their qualitative characteristics and the cost - benefit analysis that follows in the next section.
+In the absence of a quantifiable baseline scenario, the EBA has evaluated the above options by taking into consideration their qualitative characteristics and the cost-benefit analysis that follows in the next section.

-On qualitative terms, a streamlined process, which assumes the sending of a single consultation notice (Option 1), would be preferable to a notification process requiring also the delivery of a preliminary notice (Option 2), as the former implies the shortening of the timeline for the approval of the acquisition.
-Additionally, the two-step process that also includes the notification stage would not provide the authorities with the necessary information to speed up the approval process at the second stage of the notification (the consultation notice).
-Thus, the EBA has concluded that the most suitable option is to establish a one-step process.
+In qualitative terms, a streamlined process, which assumes the sending of a single consultation notice (Option 1), would be preferable to a notification process requiring also the delivery of a preliminary notice (Option 2), as the former implies the shortening of the timeline for the approval of an acquisition.
+Additionally, a two-step process that also included a notification stage would not provide the authorities with the necessary information to speed up the approval process at the second stage of the notification (the consultation notice).
+Therefore, the EBA has concluded that the most suitable option is to establish a one-step process.